ska-sa/katgpucbf/doc/xbgpu.packet_format.rst

 =============

-According to the **MeerKAT M1000-0001 CBF-Data Subscribers ICD (M1200-0001-020)**, the Baseline Correlation Products SPEAD heaps have the following data format:
+According to the **MeerKAT M1000-0001 CBF-Data Subscribers ICD (M1200-0001-020)**, the Baseline Correlation Products SPEAD packets have the following data format:

 .. figure:: images/xeng_spead_heap_format_table.png

-  Table indicating SPEAD heap format output by X-Engine
+  SPEAD packet format output by an X-Engine

 In MeerKAT Extension, four correlation products are computed for each canonical baseline, namely vv, hv, vh, and hh.
-Thus, for an 80A correlator, there are n*(n+1)/2 = 3240 baselines, and 12960 correlation products.
+Thus, for an 80-antenna correlator, there are :math:`\frac{n(n+1)}{2} = 3240` baselines, and 12960 correlation products.
 The parameter ``n-bls`` in the above table refers to the latter figure.

 Each correlation product contains a real and imaginary sample (both 32-bit integer) for a combined size of 8 bytes per baseline.
-The ordering of the correlation products is given in the <xeng-stream-name>-bls-ordering sensor in the product controller, but can be calculated deterministically:
+The ordering of the correlation products is given in the :samp:`{xeng-stream-name}-bls-ordering` sensor in the product controller, but can be calculated deterministically:
 :func:`~katgpucbf.xbgpu.correlation.get_baseline_index` indicates the ordering of the baselines, and the four individual correlation products are always